-April Jones: Final hours to quiz April suspect
+April Jones: Police in final hours to quiz suspect

 Police investigating the disappearance of five-year-old April Jones are to hold a news conference shortly.